Own-Data-Privateer/hoardy-web/README.md

 With `pwebarc`, [the extension](./extension/) simply collect all the data as you browse, immediately sends it to the archiving sever, and [the dumb archiving server implementation](./dumb_server/) simply dumps data it gets to disk, one file per HTTP request+response pair.

-`pwebarc` uses compressed [CBOR (RFC8949)](https://datatracker.ietf.org/doc/html/rfc8949) of decoded HTTP data as on-disk representation format, which is actually more efficient than storing raw HTTP request dumps.
+`pwebarc` uses [compressed CBOR (RFC8949) of decoded HTTP request+responses](#data-format) as on-disk representation format.
+This is actually more efficient than storing raw HTTP request dumps.
 After converting all my previous `wget`, `curl`, `mitmproxy`, and HAR archives into this, it is about as efficient as compressed `mitmproxy` dumps, with some (WIP) data-deduplication and xdelta compression between same-URL revisions it is much more efficient.
 For me, it uses about **3GiB per year of browsing** on average (\~5 years of mostly uninterrupted data collection ATM) but I use things like [uBlock Origin](https://github.com/gorhill/uBlock) and [uMatrix](https://github.com/gorhill/uMatrix) to cut things down, and image boorus and video hosting sites have their own pipelines.

 # How to use